SaurabhMulay999/salesforce-interview-questions/Readme.md

 Similar to Interfaces types can be used to aggregate the data together.

-To define a type:(kind of same as interface)But types cant be used to implement by classes.
+To define a type:(kind of same as interface)But types can't be used to implement by classes.
 ```
 type product={
 name: string,